wp-plugins/bowe-codes/readme.txt

 1. Button into WordPress editors toolbars.
 2. The Shortcode editor.
 3. Examples of shorcodes.
+4. New Widget

 == Changelog ==

+= 2.1 =
+* Adds a widget so that it's easier to add shortcodes in sidebar.

 = 2.0.1 =
 * fixes a bug by checking activity component is active when building the shortcode settings